-Yes, because the rules need to be harmonised.
+Yes, because the rules need to be harmonised and an auction participant approved to bid at auction in one Member State should automatically be qualified to bid in all Member State's auctions.
 Ultimately, except for those restrictions highlighted in question 26, there should be no barriers to entry at Member State level.
-Ideally, there needs to be mutual recognition of pre-qualification agents.
+There needs to be mutual recognition of pre-qualification agents.
 Where Member States do not trust or recognise one another's pre-qualification processes, the Commission should step-in to offer an EU-wide level prequalification option, thereby transcending any inter-member state trust issues.